Dishoom

 milk beach soldiers

 Named after a stretch of Sydney coastline, Milk Beach does brunch the Aussie way – which means coffee from their own London roastery, Album; banana bread with espresso cream cheese; and coddled eggs with sweet potato purée and sourdough soldiers.
-And just for full authenticity, they even serve it outside in the sun.
+And just for added authenticity, they occasionally serve it outside in the sun.

 Details: Bottomless booze?
 No | Set menu?
 No | Bookable?
 Not in Queen’s Park, but yes in Soho.